3035689025/ENGG1340_COMP2113_Group-project/README.md

 ##### Week 4)
 Only:\
 Humans with passports from approved planets\
-Aliens with passports from approved countries/ planets, with approved visas\
+Aliens with passports from approved countries/ planets, with approved entry passes.\
 Name is not mentioned on ‘The Wanted” list\
-(The last case will be the encounter to introduce the Earth officials visit if the player fulfills the requirements)\
+(The last case will be the encounter to introduce the Earth officials visit)\
-After this week, our superior will announce a paycut to further put load on our financial situation.

 ##### Week 5)